 Get Your Guide – Get Your Guide helps you to find top-rated activities and day tours in worldwide destinations including Ibiza.
 Choose from a beach hopping and paddle cruise with drinks, an all-inclusive boat tour to Es Vedra and Formentera, or a jeep safari island exploration.
-There are several to choose from including a snorkelling and SUP paddle beach and cave cruise and it’s really simple to use.
+Some of the tours require a minimum of 2 people but there are plenty to book as a solo including a snorkelling and SUP paddle beach and cave cruise and it’s really simple to use.
 Just check the reviews, price and availability then book online.
 Read my review here or click the link below for all tours.

 Viator – Viator is similar to Get Your Guide.
 They are an American company and a tour platform with more than 345,000 tours and worldwide activities.
 Choose from a jet ski tour from San Antonio to Margaritas Islands, an Ibiza sunset snorkelling beach and cave cruise tour, or an adventurous Ibiza quad ATV tour.
 Read my Viator review or click the link for all their tours.